unik-name/docs.unikname.network/docs/uns-network-unik-name-use-case/README.md

 This solution is dedicated to companies having a mobile App providing access to sensitive information.
 This solution has been designed with a Bank.

-## Unikname Anti-Phishing
+## Unikname URL-Checker

-`Unikname Anti-Phishing` is the anti-phishing solution.
-This solution runs with Unikname Connect and provide a cybersecurity solution for companies exposed to fishing risks.
+This solution stores a public proof of ownership of a URL over the web, could be a domain name, an image, a social account or any file.